 It’s a small saving, but many small savings add up to a big impact.
 Instead of leaving your phone, laptop or tablet charger plugged in even when you aren’t actually charging the device, pull the plug until bedtime or whenever you power up your electronics.
 Chargers draw energy whenever they are plugged in, even if nothing is being charged.

 Consider a Ceiling Fan

-Not only do ceiling fans add a potent dose of interest to your bedroom décor, they also lower the air temperature an average of four to six degrees – and use far less electricity than your whole-house AC system.
-Most ceiling fans have a switch to reverse rotation during the winter – when the fan is circling in a clockwise direction it pulls warmer air down from the ceiling, keeping your bedroom comfortable without need to turn on the heater.
+Not only do ceiling fans add a potent dose of interest to your bedroom décor, but they also lower the air temperature an average of four to six degrees–and use far less electricity than your whole-house AC system.
+Most ceiling fans have a switch to reverse rotation during the winter– when the fan is circling in a clockwise direction it pulls warmer air down from the ceiling, keeping your bedroom comfortable without the need to turn on the heater.

 Plant a Tree

 It’s not a quick solution, but planting a deciduous tree outside your bedroom window not only eventually adds a peaceful view, but it also blocks hot summer sunshine, yet lets winter light through.
 The result is comfortable indoor temperatures without running the AC or heater.